Head of School, Kindergarten

 Mrs. Amy Steppig implemented the Classical Curriculum at John Paul II Preparatory School, as Dean she has coached parents and students in how to excel in the 3-day hybrid model.
 Over her 9 years at JPII, she has helped develop a unique model for Catholic, Classical education.
 Prior to becoming a teacher and then administrator, Mrs. Steppig worked as a youth minister and catechist at several area parishes and is a certified catechist for the Archdiocese of St. Louis.
 Since 1997 Mrs. Steppig is an active member of the homeschooling community in South St. Louis.

 He oversees the executive function of the high school including discipline, curriculum, the house system, teacher assistance, and parent resources.
-He has taught six different courses and loves working with the students, teachers, and parents of the JPII community – whether it be on academic issues or preparing a surprise piñata party for the Principal.
+He has taught ten different courses and loves working with the students, teachers, and parents of the JPII community – whether it be on academic issues or preparing a surprise piñata party.

 He is the founding director of St. John Paul II Preparatory South Campus and teaches a broad range of classes to students, which are known for perfectly balancing delight with real learning.

 An avid reader, he reads economics, folk tales, science fiction, history, and children’s books.
 Really everything except 19th century French novels, which he has an irrational prejudice against.

 Pam McKendry has been teaching science and math to students